TZstatsADS/Spring2019-Proj2-grp4/README.md

 ### Contribution statement

-([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+Team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.